ATTENTION ALL POKEMON GO ADDICTS- listen up.

 Here’s a YouTube video demonstrating the game in action:

-If you try to use AR on your Chromebook to play Pokemon Go, you’ll likely see a Bulbasaur bouncing around on your forehead due to the webcam access.
+If you try to use the augmented reality feature on your Chromebook to play Pokemon Go, you’ll likely see a Bulbasaur bouncing around on your forehead due to the webcam turning right on your face.

 And you can do this anywhere.
-Only on Chromebook.
+Only on a Chromebook.
 Only for geeks.

 How awesome is that?